gwatts/pinfinder/README.md

 # Compiling this program

+(Most people don't need to do any of this; just go to https://pinfinder.net/ instead, unless you're technically inclined to read on ;-) )

 If you are running on a platform other than Mac, Windows or Linux you will need to compile the program yourself: